google/gsocguides/pages/student/23-glossary.md

 ## Organization Admin (Org Admin)

 Cat herders for each open source project participating in the program.
 Often abbreviated to org admin.
-See the What is GSoC section for more details.
+See the "How GSoC Works" section for more details.

 ## Program Administrator

 Google employees who run the program.
-See the What is GSoC section for more details.
+See the "How GSoC Works" section for more details.

 ## RTFM